underscoreio/underscoreio/src/html/_events/2015-06-08-creative-scala.md

   This workshop takes place on the Monday prior to Scala Days.
   We'll spend the day drawing and be finished in time for registration at 4pm!
 bookingLinks:
-  - text:  Sorry, registration has closed
+  - text:  Sorry!
+Registration has closed.
     url:
 # bookingLinks:
 #   - text:  Sign up as a student - FREE<br>